 What caused the kerfuffle?
 A single paragraph stating a simple fact: that the last time fascism became a huge force in the world and began attacking people, it had to be put down through a massive world war, fought by millions of people of many nationalities, beliefs, ideologies.
 It required the defeat of the massive fascist army of Nazi Germany, which lost millions of men.
 This is a historical fact.
 In order to defeat armed and aggressive fascism back then, millions of fascists had to die.
 Of course, there were alternatives to this grim fate: they could have surrendered, or not become fascists at all or not attacked other countries and so on.
 But these were roads not taken.

 Now, the second part of this single paragraph states another plain fact: that if the fascism which many alt-righters and “white nationalists” seem to be longing for rises again to the same degree, then there will again be millions of people of many nationalities, beliefs and ideologies who will rise up and fight to defeat them once more, just as in World War II.

 How hard is that to understand?
 Is it even a controversial statement?
 We had to fight a war against an armed and aggressive fascism to defeat it once before; and if it happens again, we will fight it again in the same way.
 It’s a simple statement.

 Again, there are plenty of alternatives to this terrible scenario.
 Here's one: don’t let your “alt-right” or racial prejudice or nationalist beliefs lead to armed and aggressive fascism.
 Don't take them to their extremes and then try to seize power to impose them by force.
-No one is REQUIRED to go out and become a full-blown Nazi and take over countries with ideologies of hate and exclusion and use your army to impose your beliefs on others at home and abroad.
+No one is REQUIRED to go out and become a full-blown Nazi and take over countries with ideologies of hatred and exclusion and use your armed forces and factions to impose your beliefs on others at home and abroad.
 If that doesn’t happen — and pray god it doesn’t — then there will be no second war against armed and aggressive fascism.
 Would that really be so hard to do?